 Data is well on track to become one of the most valuable assets for any organization.
 Ultimately, it’s precisely what holds all of the key information about your prospects, leads, customers, employees, and the entire business operations.

 Yet, besides having data, it’s also extremely important to use it effectively.
-In the insurance industry, software solutions that leverage predictive analytics are what’s going to help you do that.
+In the insurance industry, software solutions that leverage predictive analytics and modeling are what’s going to help you do that.

 You might already be familiar with data analytics in general, so today we’d like to focus on those that forecast future events.
 We’ll take a closer look at predictive analytics in insurance and talk about its key uses within the industry so that you can determine whether it’s something your organization should look into.

 Predictive analytics is all about forecasting the likelihood of future events.
 Typically, by going through large amounts of data with the help of artificial intelligence and machine learning algorithms.

 In the insurance industry, it can help predict which claims might turn out to be fraudulent or which prospects are likely to carry a higher level of risk.

 In truth, insurers have already been using the basics of predictive analysis for years.
 It’s the cornerstone of every health, life, or auto insurance company.
 However, the current boost in digital transformation initiatives has made things much more efficient.

 Predictive analytics in life insurance, for example, can significantly reduce underwriting expenses.
 Moreover, data-based forecasts drive positive impact on sales.

 All industry players, from carriers to insurance agencies and brokerage firms, can benefit from effective predictive analytics.
 So, what are its main uses within the industry?
 Keep reading to find out.